 - Fresh-cut sweet corn kernels are extremely perishable, with very high respiration rates, making proper temperature control critical.

 - While there are concerns regarding various mycotoxins in field corn fed to animals, there is minimal risk associated with mycotoxins in sweet corn consumed by humans.
-According to the FDA, minimal traces of, fumonisins (a type mycotoxin), have been found in sweet corn (4-82 ppb).
+According to the FDA, minimal traces of, fumonisins (a type of mycotoxin), have been found in sweet corn (4-82 ppb).

 - It is not uncommon for fresh corn to be preserved via canning.
 However, improper home-canning practices can leave low-acid foods, such as corn, at risk of developing C. botulinum.
-Corn cannot be safely canned using a boiling water bath, but must be processed in a pressure canner.
+Corn cannot be safely canned using a boiling water bath but must be processed in a pressure canner.

 - Sweet corn contains a genetic mutation that causes kernels to store at least two times more sugar than field corn.

 - Sweet corn is the second largest crop in the U.S. (second only to tomatoes).